mussaranya/thejellyfishmodular/README.md

 ////////The files are cread with Kicad////////////

-All the files are created by Àlex Ballester (unless noticed) @ Plankton Electronics
+The schematics have been created by Àlex Ballester
+The sync code have been created by Albert Farrés

 Àlex Ballester www.planktonelectronics.com